Why operations must help shape the systems they will use every day

 Testing Starts Before Go-Live

 Operations should be involved long before implementation.
 Their insight is essential during the RFP process, when workflows, reporting needs, and usability expectations are defined.
-Without this input, systems may meet technical specifications but fail in daily use.
+Without this input, systems meet technical specifications but fail in daily use.

 However, involvement cannot stop at selection.
 Once a system is chosen, due diligence shifts into structured testing.
 This is where hotels confirm not just whether a system functions, but whether it supports real service delivery.